Twiggy: Supermodel of the 1960s

 Spring of 2010 saw Twiggy launch her own fashion line on the Home Shopping Network.
 Check HSN for Twiggy's next schedule of appearances.

-Twiggy Ditches Modeling to Star in the Musical, "The Boy Friend," 1971
+Twiggy Ditches Modeling to Star in "The Boy Friend," 1971

 In 1970, Twiggy quit modeling after landing the lead role in "The musical, "The Boy Friend."
 The movie, which premiered in 1971, was directed by Ken Russell, and starred Twiggy as Polly Browne, the understudy who makes it big; Christopher Gable played her leading man.
 Twiggy won two Golden Globes for her sparkling performance, and proved to the world (throuch her acting, singing, and dancing skills) that she was much, much more than just a "clothes hanger."